 The mandatory minimum is the competency required to achieve a Certificate of Competency, a CoC.
-For some ship types this is the actual minimum competence but as shipping has become more complex and more diverse, (D1.1.2 xxx) additional competence is required that is not covered by the mandatory minimum CoC and is not part of the compulsory study program of METs.
+For some ship types this is the actual minimum competence but as shipping has become more complex and more diverse, (SkillSea reports D1.1.2 & D1.1.3) additional competence is required that is not covered by the mandatory minimum CoC and is not part of the compulsory study program of METs.
 This must be added and depends mostly on what type of ship the seafarer is going to work on.